manizzle/soundcloudpwn/README.md

 - multiple shame threads walk all over eachothers log file output (the solution now is to simply copy-paste the text field's output)
 - ID3 library occasionally throws TypeError when setting a data field
+- config file is created (and checked for) in current direcory, rather than a fixed location (ie the folder containing the executable, home directory, etc)

 ####To do:
 - check ID3 tags functionality